For some of us, our occupation involves a higher-than-normal risk to our safety and lives.

 For those individuals who work in the Armed Forces, as firefighters or scaffolds, among other high-risk occupations, insurance companies will ask many more detailed questions.

-They may also ask about the nature of the hazards you encounter daily, such as explosive handling or chemical exposure.
+They may also ask about the hazards you encounter daily, such as explosive handling or chemical exposure.

-When an insurance agent evaluates an individual’s risk to the company, he or she will consider all of these aspects along with many other factors, including health level, lifestyle, and whether any pre-existing conditions exist.
+When an insurance agent evaluates an individual’s risk to the company, he or she will consider all of these factors, along with many others, including health status, lifestyle, and any pre-existing conditions.

 How Claybrooke Can Help